 Information for new applicants

 Applications generally close in mid August but please check with the OMS Manager, firstname.lastname@example.org, for the final date each year.

 Regulations for the Degree of Bachelor of Medical Science with Honours BMedSc(Hons)

 Admission to the Programme

-- Every applicant shall have satisfactorily completed three or more years of the programme for the degrees of Bachelor of Medicine and Bachelor of Surgery (MB ChB) or have alternative qualifications or experience acceptable to the Academic Board of the Otago Medical School.
+- Every applicant shall have satisfactorily completed three or more years of the programme for the degrees of Bachelor of Medicine and Bachelor of Surgery (MB ChB) or have alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Health Sciences).

 Structure of the Programme